Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 # 28 Inline assembly
 This feature allows the inclusion of assembly code through the **#asm** directive.
 You would only do this for portions of the code where you need ultimate performance.
 That said, inline assembly is being used inside some of the more critical performance standard modules (see below).
+It's great advantage is also the integration with the Jai language, versus using an not-integrated external assembler.

 Assembly language is mainly used to generate custom CPU instructions, support SIMD (Single Instruction, Multiple Data see: [Wikipedia SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_datainstructions)) for parallelizing data transformations, or take explicit control over the code generation to get the most optimized code.
 At this stage only the x86-64 platform is supported.
 Inline assembly does not support jumping, branching, NOP (No Operation instruction), or calling functions; use Jai for that.